 Custom travel to Uganda

-Uganda, nicknamed 'the pearl of Africa' by Winston Churchill in 1908, is one of East Africa's flagship destinations — landlocked country of 47 million inhabitants, 9-12 h of flight with stopover from Paris.
-Independence 1962.
-Rare landscape diversity: savannas, jungles, equatorial lakes and the snowy summits of Rwenzori (5,109 m, Africa's 3rd highest).
-Above all it is THE world destination for mountain gorillas — 460 of the 1,063 individuals remaining worldwide live in Bwindi (UNESCO 1994), a 25,000-year-old primary tropical forest.
-Approaching a family of 15-20 gorillas at 7 m and meeting the gaze of a 200-kg silverback is the most moving experience in African safari.
-Add Queen Elizabeth (Africa's only park with tree-climbing lions), Murchison Falls (the country's largest park, where the Nile rushes through a 7-m-wide gorge), Kibale with its 1,500 chimpanzees, the Nile source at Jinja and the Virunga volcanoes.
+Nicknamed 'the pearl of Africa' by Winston Churchill, Uganda is a landlocked East African country of 47 million people, 9-12 h of flight with a stopover from Paris.
+Its landscapes span savannas, jungles, equatorial lakes and the snow-capped Rwenzori peaks (5,109 m).
+Above all, it is THE world destination for mountain gorillas: 460 of the 1,063 individuals remaining worldwide live in Bwindi, a UNESCO-listed primary forest.
+Approaching a gorilla family at 7 m and meeting the gaze of a 200-kg silverback is the most moving experience in African safari.
+Add Queen Elizabeth with its tree-climbing lions, Murchison Falls where the Nile rushes through a 7-m-wide gorge, Kibale with its 1,500 chimpanzees, and the Nile's source at Jinja.
 A pure-nature destination, medium-high prices, unforgettable.

 Highlights